pbrozek80/python-pong-game-clone/README.md

 Breakout game refactored from Pong using Turtle graphics.
 This is a single player version.
 Due to limitations of Turtle module collision isn't very accurate.

 Just simple points based on every crushed brick.
+Use your mouse to move your paddle.
-Install SquareFont before running a game.
+Install SquareFont before running a game!

 ![breakout-screen](https://github.com/pbrozek80/python-pong-game-clone/assets/172545917/039d67bc-27cc-4707-9b36-b107518965ab)